guettli/golang-and-vscode/README.md

 I would like to have a better visual differentiation between my code and code from third party packages. https://stackoverflow.com/questions/75181580/higlight-files-which-are-not-from-my-repository

+Navigation in packages outside the current workspace does not work.
+I can open the Go file, but symbols which are outside the current file are not known.
+This means vscode underlines them with red color and ctrl-click does not work :-(

 # TODO

 * ctrl-t to open new browser tab.
 I don't like to keep a state in my head.
 I am very used to open a new browser tab with ctrl-t.
 It should work in vscode, too.